 - Following the end of the Sin War, the Angiris Council of the Diablo universe held a vote on whether or not to destroy Sanctuary and humanity.
 Imperius, Archangel of Valor and Jerkass extraordinaire, was the biggest proponent for humanity's annihilation, as they were the offspring of angels and the demons he despises.
-Malthael, the Archangel of Wisdom, was not there for the vote due to Worldstone-related things, but his vote was counted against humanity.
+Malthael, the Archangel of Wisdom, was completely apathetic about the decision and abstained from the vote, but it was counted against humanity regardless.
 Auriel, Archangel of Hope, and Itherael, Archangel of Fate, voted for humanity, but the deciding vote, the one that spared humanity from extinction, was cast by Tyrael, the Archangel of Justice and one of the only angels who actually gives a damn about the people of Sanctuary.

 - Parodied on American Dad!: Roger the alien believes that the other aliens gave him the privilege of deciding whether humanity should be destroyed, but they actually lied to Roger, and only used him as a crash dummy for their ship.

 - Zigzagged in Bee Movie.
 The defendant isn't quite as large as the whole human race (it's "only" every major corporation that exploits bees), but Barry, as the plaintiff, represents the entire nonhuman species of bees.